skjdghsdjgsdj/noisy-gif-player/README.md

 `convert.sh` does several things:

-* Forces the FPS to 15 by default
+* Forces the FPS to 15 by default, although 30 fps does work in my testing
 * Forces the resolution to exactly 240x135, which is the native resolution of the screen.
 GIFs are letterboxed or pillarboxed as necessary to keep the aspect ratio and to match this resolution.
 * Forces a specific color palette
 * Outputs a WAV file at 16 KHz mono